-Eight men and three women faced Ned from around the oval central table.
+Eight men and three women faced Ned from around die 344 - DAVID DRAKE - oval central table.
 There was an empty place for Lucas, who remained at Ned's side.

 Karel Doormann was neither the oldest nor the most expensively dressed of the board members, but his dominance would have been obvious even had he not been seated at the head of the table.
 He watched Ned with the smile of a cat preparing to spring.